 “Basketball, or any game, has the ability to change lives, it asks you to put your problems in a basket and move forward,”Explains 20-year-old rapper Kunal Pandagale A.K.A.
 Kaam Bhaari, who lends his lyrical rap to this episode, “Basketball is all about hip-hop, the game has a rhythm, just like life does. “

-With a lyrical flow inspired by nature, and the need to move and grow, Kaam Bhaari began his musical journey when he felt what he described as a primitive call of nature, an innate drive to abandon his everyday existence for the pursuit of melody.
+With a lyrical flow inspired by nature, and the need to move and grow, Kaam Bhaari began his musical journey when he felt what he describes as a primitive call of nature, an innate drive to abandon his everyday existence for the pursuit of melody.
 “It was strange, it happened as a miracle.”
-Kaam explains, “Music is a miracle, and I feel like I was chosen to experience it.”
+Kaam explains, “Music is a miracle, and I feel like I was chosen to experience it,”

 It was this very calling that found the young rapper amongst the finest talent in Indian basketball, rapping about their journey to the top in the style of his Kandivali 101 rap, even garnering attention from LeBron James himself.
 “I am so glad I got to be associated with the NBA and basketball.
 These players are the best in the business,” Kaam elaborates, “Ludhiana has the most beautiful, strong, fit people, and their physical fitness mirrors their mental fitness.”

 It was so that the title track for LBA se NBA, the energetic and motivational ‘Yeh Raasta’ was born, being penned and recorded in a span of just 4 days from the start of filming.
-Watch the music video featuring Kaam Bhaari and the LBA players here!

 The unparalleled will and determination of the players of the Ludhiana Basketball Academy is a true testament to their skill.
 Within a nation where athletes and sportsmen hold a special place in the hearts of society, the LBA is truly a gem of Indian sports, serving as a constant reminder that excellence is but a byproduct of determination.
 As Kaam so rightfully puts it, “Tujhe jeetne ka shauq hai toh khud ko atal banana padega,”